How To Open A Roth IRA

 So, why would I be interested in opening a Roth IRA and what is a Roth IRA?

 Roth IRAs were developed relatively recently, in 1997, by Senator William Roth.
-He realized that people take a substantially tax hit when they withdrawal money from their IRAs and sought to device a new plan which eliminated that.
+He realized that people take a substantial tax hit when they withdrawal money from their IRAs and sought to device a new plan which eliminated that.
 Thus, the creation of the Roth IRA account.

-One of the principle differences between a traditional IRA and a Roth IRA is when the money gets taxed.
-As stated above, you pay tax on a traditional IRA at the time of withdrawal but pay no tax on the money contributed.
-The Roth IRA is just the reverse.
 Roth IRA contributions come from money that has already been taxed but there is no tax on the withdrawal.
 This can have a great many implications that folks don’t often understand.
 So, let’s take a look at an example.

 Traditional IRA Versus Roth IRA: An example

-It can be difficult for the non-mathematicians to figure out which will benefit them more: the traditional IRA or the Roth IRA.
 It would initially seem like opening a Roth IRA makes much more sense because when you withdrawal the money later in life, and don’t have to pay tax on it, it will be worth much more than the money you saved up front by not paying taxes on your initial contribution to the traditional IRA.

-Let’s say that you put away the current maximum ($5,000) each year for 35 years and assumed an average growth rate on that money of 8.00% annually.
-After the 35 years, you will have $930,511.
-Not bad, eh?
-Now, in a Roth IRA, you will not have to pay any taxes on the withdrawals, but you WILL have to pay taxes if you have a traditional IRA and who wants to pay tax on $930,511?
+Now, in a Roth IRA, you will not have to pay any taxes on the withdrawals, but you WILL have to pay taxes if you have a traditional IRA and who wants to pay tax on nearly 1 million bucks?
 Not me, that’s who!
-At this point, it seems like a no-brainer, right?
-Go with the Roth IRA!

 However, remember, you saved a good bit of money by not paying taxes on your initial traditional IRA contributions.
-If we also assume an 8% growth on this money, the amount is equal to $147,651 dollars which brings our traditional IRA value at retirement to almost $1.1 million dollars.
-Now, it does not seem so obvious.

-In the end though (even though it is real fun to see our account over $1,000,000), the Roth IRA makes more sense because we pay much more taxes on the traditional IRA, almost $200,000.
-As you see in the chart below, in this situation the Roth IRA leaves us with $38,451 more dollars–not a huge difference but not chump change either.
-Thus, we have created this page on how to open a Roth IRA because the numbers usually tell us that opening a Roth IRA makes more sense.
+As you see in the chart below, in this situation the Roth IRA leaves us with about $8,000 more dollars–not a huge difference but not chump change either.
+Thus, we have created this page on how to open a Roth IRA because the numbers usually tell us that opening a Roth IRA makes a bit more sense.

 Beyond Tax Implications: The Other Differences Between a Traditional IRA and a Roth IRA